The64thGamer/cheeseepedia/content/thju91c259tgb427/content.md

 - Rockin' Christmas Eve
 - Give My Regards to Broadway (Existing Stages)

-**Birthday Break**: Just for Kids Show logo with music (reused from {{< wiki-link "Chuck E's Variety Show - Best of 1999" >}}) set to a 1 minute, 2 minute countdown.
+**Birthday Break**: Just for Kids Show logo with music (reused from [Chuck E's Variety Show - Best of 1999]) set to a 1 minute, 2 minute countdown.
 This would then lead into the Birthday show.

 ## Production